For most brands these days, improving customer experience (CX) is the ultimate holy grail.

 It’s also the calculation of your customer’s worth to your business—not just in terms of dollar value, but also in terms of your brand’s relationship with them.

 Here’s a simple formula to calculate customer lifetime value—you can usually measure your CLV by doing a simple back-of-the-napkin calculation or using a basic calculator:

 There are a few different ways to increase CLV.
-You could take simple steps like switching your product billing cycle from monthly to yearly (to increase the likelihood that customers will stick around longer) or offering point-based loyalty programs.
+You could take simple steps like switching your product billing cycle from monthly to yearly (to increase the likelihood that customers will stick around longer) or offering point-based loyalty and retention programs.

 These are both good ideas, but the best way to improve your CLV is to bake an awesome customer experience into your company’s DNA.
 Make sure that you’re exceeding expectations and delighting your customers at all stages of their customer journey—not just up to the point when they decide to buy from you.

 That means you have to look beyond just material incentives like referral points and discounts—there’s a customer relationship component to it too.

 Once you have an understanding of where the gaps are in your brand’s customer experience management, you can now look at ways to improve it further.